 Protein is an important building block for every cell in your body.
-It builds and repairs your body, oxygenates your blood cells, aids in digestion and regulates hormones.
-The USDA guidelines are too low in my opinion.
+It builds and repairs your body, oxygenates your blood cells, aids in digestion, and regulates hormones.
+The USDA protein guidelines are too low in my opinion.
 How much an individual needs is based on many factors including activity level and age.
 According to Dr. Gabrielle Lyon; “At a bare minimum, research has shown that at least 30g of protein, 3 times a day will stimulate the muscle for protein synthesis.
 This leads to muscle growth, which will ultimately lead to a healthier balance of muscle to fat giving the ideal body composition ratios.”

 Carbohydrates should be limited to real, whole foods.
 Avoid processed foods as much as possible.
 Sadly, those eating the SAD could be getting upwards of 300g, way more than most people need.
 All the carbs you need can be found in vegetables, there is no need for grains.
 When you ditch sugars, grains, and processed foods, you’ll be able to maintain a healthy carb intake.
 Athletes and highly active people can consume a higher amount.
 The Primal Blueprint Carbohydrate Curve illustrates how various levels will impact your health and weight management.